-Off-road facilities associated with active transportation routes and linkages are permitted within an environmental buffer, including a Vegetation Protection Zone associated with part of the Natural Heritage System in accordance with Section 5 of the Part I Plan.
+Off-road facilities associated with active transportation routes and linkages are permitted within an environmental buffer, including a Vegetation Protection Zone associated with part of the Natural Heritage System in accordance with Section 5.0 of the Part I Plan.
 In circumstances where an off-road facility is located within an environmental buffer or Vegetation Protection Zone, the facility shall be sited along the outside edge of the buffer or Vegetation Protection Zone.
-Further, in the event that siting an off-road facility in a buffer or Vegetation Protection Zone would otherwise adversely affect the functionality of the relevant Natural Heritage System feature, the required minimum width of the buffer or Vegetation Protection Zone shall be widened to the satisfaction of the City, in consultation with the Central Lake

-Ontario Conservation Authority, to ensure adequate protection for the feature.
+Further, in the event that siting an off-road facility, including any associated grading, in a buffer or Vegetation Protection Zone would otherwise adversely affect the functionality of the relevant Natural Heritage System feature, the required minimum width of the buffer or Vegetation Protection Zone shall be widened to the satisfaction of the City, in consultation with the Central Lake Ontario Conservation Authority where jurisdictionally appropriate, to ensure adequate protection for the feature.